Automotive Technology - Major #8051

 3 units

-Designed to prepare students for the Bureau of Automotive Repair Smog Check Licensing Exam.
+This course is designed to prepare students for the Bureau of Automotive Repair Smog Check Licensing Exam.
 Level 1 Training provides students with basic knowledge of engine and emission controls needed to move forward with Level 2 Smog Procedures Training.
 Smog check rules and regulations covered in detail.
 Introduction to Smog Check Program inspection procedures and policies mandated by the Bureau of Automotive Repair.
 Those who do not meet prerequisites/automotive experience are allowed to take this course but will not be certified as eligible to take the licensing examination.
 (A)

 AUTOT 161B